NatanSiilva/vscode-django-docker/README.md

+#
-# setup for debug django in docker
+Setup initial for debug django in docker